Small Trees For Small Yards (With Pictures) — Identification Guide

 Saucer Magnolia ‘Lilliputian’ (Magnolia soulangeana ‘Lilliputian’)

 The saucer magnolia cultivar ‘Lilliputian’ is a slow-growing deciduous tree with large fragrant cup-shaped spring blooms.
-The spectacular shrub has an upright, pyramidal habit.
+The spectacular tree has an upright, pyramidal habit.
 It produces fragrant pale-pink bi-colored flowers that have a citrusy aroma.
 After flowers appear, large gray-green leaves emerge in late spring.

 A dwarf saucer magnolia tree is ideal for a small landscape garden as a specimen plant, a flowering tree in a city garden, or to create a focal point in a front yard.